fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 {% docs rpt_ping_metric_totals_w_estimates_monthly %}

-**Description:**  Usage totals and estimations for Reported and Non-Reported Instances by Month, Metric, Edition, Estimate Grain, Product Tier and Delivery Type
+**Description:**  Total, recorded, and estimated usage for Usage totals and estimations for Reported and Non-Reported Instances by Month, Metric, Edition, Estimate Grain, Product Tier and Delivery Type, This model is used for xMAU/PI reporting.

 **Data Grain:**
 - ping_created_date_month